 - Students live in single bedrooms within shared apartment-style suites.
 Bathrooms, living rooms, and kitchens are all shared.
 All units are co-ed.

-- There are some Kiwi residents mixed into the mainly international population in the dorms.
+- There are Kiwi residents mixed with a large international population in the dorms.

-- Dorms are 10-15 minute walking distance from the main campus.
+- Most dorms are 10-15 minute walking distance from the main campus.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the Federal Work-Study Program.